Avrom J Caplan PhD

-Our studies utilize a yeast model system to analyze the fate of newly made polypeptides; to determine the mechanisms underlying whether they will fold or be targeted towards the degradation machinery.
+Our studies utilized a yeast model system to analyze the fate of newly made polypeptides; to determine the mechanisms underlying whether they will fold or be targeted towards the degradation machinery.

-A second approach is the study of Hsp90 molecular chaperone inhibitors in the treatment of cancer.
+A second approach was the study of Hsp90 molecular chaperone inhibitors in the treatment of cancer.
 These inhibitors are currently in clinical trials because of their ability to stimulate degradation of several different oncogenic protein kinases.
-Our studies analyze the mechanisms underlying this effect and investigate how such inhibitors come to be more effective in cancer cells than in cells from healthy tissue.
-We use mammalian cell culture models for these studies.
+Our studies analyzed the mechanisms underlying this effect and investigate how such inhibitors come to be more effective in cancer cells than in cells from healthy tissue.
+We used mammalian cell culture models for these studies.

 Avrom Caplan currently serves as the CUNY Associate University Dean for Research.